Office: HS 158

 Required Access to Connect Website at McGraw-Hill

-Assignments consisting of 10 questions for each lecture starting with Lecture 2 are required as part of your course grade.
+Assignments consisting of 10 questions for each lecture starting with Lectures 2&3 are required as part of your course grade.
 You must purchase a registration code either as part of a package with your text or separately from the McGraw-Hill Connect website.

 |Lecture exam #1||

 No dissections are required for this course.
-Make certain that you bring ample supplies of paper (blank and lined) and drawing materials such as pens and pencils to each lab to complete lab exercises and record any personal observations of the microscope slides, models and cadavers.
+Make certain that you bring ample supplies of paper (blank and lined) and drawing materials such as pens, pencils, ruler and calculator to each lab to complete lab exercises and record any personal observations of the microscope slides, models and cadavers.